Adam-Lechnos/Monster-Alert-Query-Mgmt/README.md

 `aws-alias-mgmt -h` [`--help`]

 ##### Parsed Variables
-The script will dynamically parse and assign variables to dictionaires and lists, sourced in from a JSON file containing multiple objects. (see the [apiChanges](./apiChanges.json) file as an example).
-This source file is where the alerting configuration paramters are maintained to enable a more dynamic configuration base.
+The script will dynamically parse and assign variables to dictionaries and lists, sourced from a JSON file containing multiple objects. (see the [apiChanges](./apiChanges.json) file as an example).
+This source file is where the alerting configuration parameters are maintained to enable a more dynamic configuration base.

 ##### Options